 How does an estate sale work in a 55+ community like Sun City or Trilogy?

 Phoenix metro’s 55+ communities each have their own rules.
 Most require HOA notification before the sale; some require posted hours; some restrict signage to specific zones at the entrance; some require coordinating with community security.
-The estate sale company handles the HOA logistics, but the family needs to share community management contact info during the consultation.
-Sun City alone — founded in 1960 as the country’s first 55+ community — has roughly 40,000 residents across approximately 26,000 homes (per 55places.com community data), and the community’s HOA CC&Rs govern access and signage rules.
+The estate sale company handles the HOA logistics, but the family needs to share the community management contact info during the consultation.
+Sun City alone, founded in 1960 as the country’s first 55+ community, has roughly 40,000 residents across approximately 26,000 homes (per 55places.com community data), and the community’s HOA CC&Rs govern access and signage rules.

 When is the best time of year to schedule a Phoenix estate sale?

-The October through April window is peak season for Phoenix estate sales — cooler weather, more snowbird residents in town, easier shopper access.
+The October through April window is peak season for Phoenix estate sales, with cooler weather, more snowbird residents in town, and easier access for shoppers.
 May through September is workable, but the team adjusts hours (earlier starts, mid-day AC breaks), and shopper traffic typically runs lower.
 If the timeline allows flexibility, October through April produces stronger results.
-If the timeline doesn’t — probate deadlines, real estate listing dates, family logistics — a summer sale still works with the right operational planning.
+If the timeline doesn’t, probate deadlines, real estate listing dates, family logistics, a summer sale still works with the right operational planning.

 Talking through whether an estate sale fits your situation?

 Contact Busy Bees Concierge & Home Services to start a calm estate sale conversation.
-Scottsdale, Paradise Valley, Phoenix, Arcadia, Cave Creek, Desert Mountain, Sun City West, Mesa, Tempe, Gilbert, Chandler, Surprise, Maricopa, Casa Grande, and Sedona — and Tucson service planned soon.
+Scottsdale, Paradise Valley, Phoenix, Arcadia, Cave Creek, Desert Mountain, Sun City West, Mesa, Tempe, Gilbert, Chandler, Surprise, Maricopa, Casa Grande, Sedona, and Tucson service planned soon.

 About Busy Bees Concierge & Home Services

 Busy Bees Concierge & Home Services is a family-owned professional organizing, moving, and estate sales operation based in Scottsdale, Arizona, serving the Greater Phoenix metro and surrounding communities.
-We are a NAPO member, and our team — Cheryl Frager, Lila Tippit, Alyshia Tippit-Benton, and Sherrie Bludorn — has spent years bringing order and dignity to homes in transition.
+We are a NAPO member, and our team, Cheryl Frager, Lila Tippit, and Alyshia Tippit-Benton, has spent years bringing order and dignity to homes in transition.
 Our brand promise: Bringing Order to Life’s Transitions.
 Learn more at makeasmoothmove.com or visit our contact page.